dhruv-kadia/Mini-Project/README.md

 # Mini-Project
-Mini Projects using HTML,CSS and JavaScript.
+Fun Mini Projects using HTML,CSS and JavaScript.